dlebauer/betydbdoc-constraints/Value Constraints.md

 * <font color='red'><del>masl: -100, 10,000</del> (replaced by geometry)</font>
 * <font color='red'>map: Minimum is zero.
 Maximum = ?</font>
 * <font color='red'>soil: It's not clear if these should be constrained to a finite set of descriptors.
 Right now the text seems somewhat free-form, but perhaps some of the information could be moved into soilnotes and this column could become an ENUM.</font>
-* <font color='red'>local_time: range should be -12 to +12.
+* <font color='red'>local_time: Range should be -12 to +12.
 This might more aptly be called timezone.
 A comment should clarify the meaning; I assume it should mean something like "the number of hours local standard time is ahead of GMT".
 Some kind of check might be possible to ensure consistence with the longitude.</font>
 * <font color='red'>sand\_pct, clay\_pct: These both have range 0--100, and sand\_pct + clay\_pct should be <= 100.</font>
-* sitename: unique and non-null; also, ensure it does not have leading or trailing white space and no internal sequences of 2 or more consecutive spaces.
-(A similar white space constraint should apply to all textual keys in all tables.)
+* sitename: Unique and non-null (see below); also, ensure it does not have leading or trailing white space and no internal sequences of 2 or more consecutive spaces.  <font color='red'>This will make the uniqueness constraint more meaningful.</font>  (A similar white space constraint should apply to all textual keys in all tables.)

 ## traits: